What is server security?

 Using outdated components

-When targeting a server, the first step for an attacker is to fingerprint the software/hardware components versions used.
-If any of these components are outdated, i.e., have some underlying vulnerability publicly disclosed, then a hacker can exploit the flaws and compromise the system.
+When targeting a remote server, the first step for an attacker is to fingerprint the software/hardware components versions used.
+If any of these components are outdated, i.e., have some underlying security vulnerability publicly disclosed, a hacker can exploit the flaws and compromise the system.

-It is essential always to maintain secure patch management for all organisations.
+It is essential always to maintain security patches using an established patch management process for all organisations.